Cover art is handmade paper from India

-Bairagi (2000) 56.13
+1. Bairagi (2000) 56.36

-Meruvina: ud, rainstick, jing, wind bells and tanpura
+meruvina: ud, rainstick, jing, wind bells, tanpura

 Bairagi was originally a South Indian raga named Rewati, and its use in Hindustani music has been credited to both Allauddin Khan and Ravi Shankar.
 The sheer beauty of this raga defies words.
-It is a pentatonic morning raga, sharing the same swaras as morning raga Gunkali, with the important difference of komal ni, rather than komal dha.
-The other swaras are sa, komal re, ma and pa.
-It is interesting to note that Bairagi differs from another beautiful pentatonic raga, Madhmad Sarang (heard at noon), by virtue of komal re, rather than shuddha re.
-Morning is the traditional time of prayer in India, and Bairagi is suffused with devotion and renunciation.
+It is a pentatonic morning raga, sharing the same swaras as morning raga Gunkali, with the important difference of komal nishada, rather than komal dhaivata.
+The other swaras are shadja, komal rishaba, madhyama and panchama.

-In my realization of Bairagi, the ud leaves generous portions of silence, which are filled with colorful, translucent percussion voices.
-In the alap, I have added a chanting Korean gong, known as the jing, which is heard in different octaves.
-The jor (28.00) is joined by fast-moving, whirling wind bells, pitched very high, and suggesting an invisible presence.
-The jhala (42.00) is enhanced by delicate, cascading wind bells, sounding the descending swaras of the raga.
+In the Alap, I have added a chanting Korean gong, known as the jing, which is heard in different octaves.
+The Jor is joined by fast-moving, whirling wind bells that are pitched very high, suggesting an invisible presence.
+The Jhala is enhanced by delicate, cascading wind bells that sound the descending swaras of the raga.

 - Michael Robinson, November 2000, Los Angeles

-© 2000 by Michael Robinson All rights reserved
+© 2000 Michael Robinson All rights reserved